 There are my restrictive terms of probation after someone is found guilty of a charge.
 Different crimes will have different terms of probation.
 The following is a list of a few of the terms, but is not exhaustive and may not apply to every criminal charge:

-- Stay away from protected person if it's an assault or domestic violence or a sex crime
+- Stay away from a protected person if it is an assault charge, domestic violence charge, or a sex crime charge.

-- Turn in your firearm or sign a form stating you don't own a firearm
+- Turn in your firearm or sign a form stating you do not own a firearm.

 What are the usual probation restrictions for a felony?

-The terms of probation for felony convictions is very similar to misdemeanor convictions, but they tend to be more harsh, more lengthy, and the probation maybe formal, rather than informal.
+The terms of probation for felony convictions are very similar to misdemeanor convictions, but they tend to be harsher, lengthier, and the probation may be formal, rather than informal.

-What's the difference between an informal probation and formal probation?
+What's the difference between informal probation and formal probation?

-Informal probation means you cannot break anymore laws (misdemeanors or felonies, not traffic infractions) for duration of your probation.
-You also don't have a probation officer assigned to you.
-You won't have to check in.
+Informal probation means you cannot break any more misdemeanors or felonies, (not traffic infractions) for the duration of your probation.
+You also do not have a probation officer assigned to you.
+You will not have to check-in.

-Formal probation requires that you register and meet with your probation officer immediately or a within given time period.
-The probation officer will have rules about how often you must check in with them, how soon you must notify them of any chances in your personal and professional life; moving, traveling, job changes, new arrests, etc. They may also require you to submit to drug or alcohol tests.
-They may do random searches of your persons, residence or vehicle.
+Formal probation requires that you register and meet with your probation officer immediately or a within the given period.
+The probation officer will have rules about how often you must check in with them, how soon you must notify them of any changes in your personal and professional life (moving, traveling, job changes, new arrests, etc.).
+They may also require you to submit to drug or alcohol tests.
+They may also do random searches of your persons, residence, or vehicle.

 What happens if I violate my probation?

 If you violate the term(s) of probation, you will be sent a letter to appear in court.
 Usually, a warrant for your arrest will also be issued.
 If an arrest warrant or a bench warrant has been issued for your arrest, you will have a "no bail" status.
-This means you will not be able to bail out until seeing judge regarding your violation.
+This means you will not be able to bail out until seeing the judge regarding your violation.
 Such a lockup can take days or weeks, even if you later were found to not have violated any of the terms of your probation.
-That's why it's imperative to call a Criminal Defense Attorney (VOP lawyer) ASAP to assist with your warrant and set a date for the VOP hearing (violation of probation hearing).
-If you go in willingly with an attorney, there is a better chance you won't have to spend much time locked up or at all.
+That is why it is imperative to call a criminal defense attorney (VOP lawyer) as soon as possible to assist with your warrant and set a date for the VOP hearing (violation of probation hearing).
+If you go in willingly with an attorney, there is a better chance you would not have to spend much time locked up or at all.